Perpetual-Intrigue/piLibrary/README.md

 # License
-This library is destributed under the MIT License.
+This library is distributed under the MIT License.
 See [LICENSE](LICENSE.md) for more information.